react-pdf/page-wrapping/README.md

 Generic page wrapping algorithm proposal.

-> This is no longer used in react-pdf lastests versions
+> This is no longer used in react-pdf lastest versions

 ## How it works